Taming-the-BEAST/Prior-selection/README.md

 > Navigate to the **Site Model** panel, where we can choose the model of nucleotide evolution that we want to assume to underly our dataset.
 >

 Our dataset is made of nucleotide sequences.
-There are four models of nucleotide evolution available in BEAST2: JC69, HKY, TN93 and GTR.
+There are four models of nucleotide evolution available in BEAUti2: JC69, HKY, TN93 and GTR.
 JC69 model is the simplest evolutionary model.
-All the substitutions are assumed to happen with the same rate and all the bases are assumed to have identical frequencies, i.e. each base A, C, G and T is assumed to have an equilibrium frequency of 0.25.
-In HKY model, the rate of transitions A {% eqinline \leftrightarrow %} G and C {% eqinline \leftrightarrow %} T is allowed to be different from the rate of transversions A {% eqinline \leftrightarrow %} C, G {% eqinline \leftrightarrow %} T. Furthermore, the frequency of each base can be either "Estimated", "Empirical" or "All Equal".
+All the substitutions are assumed to happen with the same rate and all the bases are assumed to have identical frequencies, i.e. each base **A, C, G** and **T** is assumed to have an equilibrium frequency of 0.25.
+In HKY model, the rate of transitions **A {% eqinline \leftrightarrow %} G** and **C {% eqinline \leftrightarrow %} T** is allowed to be different from the rate of transversions **A {% eqinline \leftrightarrow %} C, G {% eqinline \leftrightarrow %} T**.
+Furthermore, the frequency of each base can be either "Estimated", "Empirical" or "All Equal".
 When we set the frequencies to "Estimated", the frequency of each base will be co-estimated as a parameter during the BEAST run.
 If we use "Empirical", base frequencies will be set to the frequencies of each base found in the alignment.
 Finally, if set to "All Equal", the base frequencies will be set to 0.25.
-The TN93 model is slightly more complicated than HKY, by allowing for different rates of A {% eqinline \leftrightarrow %} G and C {% eqinline \leftrightarrow %} T transitions.
+The **TN93** model is slightly more complicated than **HKY**, by allowing for different rates of **A {% eqinline \leftrightarrow %} G** and **C {% eqinline \leftrightarrow %} T** transitions.
 Finally, the GTR model is the most general model and allows for different substitution rates between each pair of nucleotides as well as different base frequencies, resulting in a total of 9 free parameters.

-> **QUESTION: Which substitution model may be the most appropriate for our dataset and why?**
+> **Topic for discussion:** Which substitution model may be the most appropriate for our dataset and why?
 >
-> You can discuss with your neighbour or with the teaching assistants if you like.
-After you have made your decision, continue with the tutorial.
->

 Since we do not have any extra information on how the data evolved, the decision is not clear cut.
 The best would be to have some independent information on what model fits the influenza data the best.
-Alternatively, one could perform model comparison, or apply reversible jump MCMC (see for example the  bModelTest and substBMA packages) to choose the best model.
+Alternatively, one could perform model comparison, or apply reversible jump MCMC (see for example the  **bModelTest** and **substBMA** packages) to choose the best model.
 Let's assume, we have done some independent data analyses and found the HKY model to fit the influenza data the best.
 In general, this model captures the major biases that can arise in the analysis of the nucleotide data.

 Now we have to decide whether we want to assume all of the sites to have been subject to the same substitution rate or if we want to allow for the possibility that some sites are evolving faster than others.
 For this, we choose the number of gamma rate categories.
 This model scales the substitution rate by a factor, which is defined by a Gamma distribution.
 If we choose to split the Gamma distribution into 4 categories, we will have 4 possible scalings that will be applied to the substitution rate.
 The probability of a substitution at each site will be calculated under each scaled substitution rate (and corresponding transition probability matrix) and averaged over the 4 outcomes.

-> **QUESTION: Do you think a model that assumes one rate for all the sites is preferable over a model which allows different substitution rates across sites (i.e. allows for several gamma rate categories)?
-Why or why not?**
+> **Topic for discussion:** Do you think a model that assumes one rate for all the sites is preferable over a model which allows different substitution rates across sites (i.e. allows for several gamma rate categories)?
+Why or why not?
 >
-> You can again discuss with your neighbour or with the teaching assistants if you like.
-After you have made your decision, continue with the tutorial.
->

 Once again, a proper model comparison, i.e. comparing a model without gamma rate heterogeneity to a model with some number of gamma rate categories, should ideally be done.
-We do not have any independent information on whether gamma rate categories are needed or not.
+We do not have any independent information on whether Gamma rate categories are needed or not.
 Thus, we take our best guess in order not to bias our analyses.
 Since the data are the sequences of the HA (hemagglutinin) gene of influenza, we may want to allow for variation of the substitution rates between sites.
 Hemagglutinin is a surface protein on the virus and is under significant evolutionary pressure from the immune system of the host organism.
 It is not unrealistic to assume that some sites may be under more pressure to escape from the immune system.

 Let us therefore choose the HKY model with 4 gamma rate categories for the substitution rate.